Cervical screening results

 If you live in Northern Ireland they test for changes in the cervical cells first (cytology).
 If there are changes they then test the sample for high risk HPV.

 - Normal - means that no abnormal cells were found on the sample.

 - Abnormal - means abnormal cell changes were found.
-They can be described as borderline or mild cell changes (low grade) or moderate or severe cell changes (high grade).
+These changes are also called dyskaryosis.
+These can be further described as borderline or mild cell changes (low grade) or moderate or severe cell changes (high grade).